-He could hear the shuffle of unease from behind him.
-"My Lord," her voice was wary, as though able to pick up his emotions, his growing anger and unease with his new surroundings, "we are keeping the Emperor waiting."
+He could hear the shuffle of her feet on the floor, could sense her unease from behind him.
+"My Lord," her voice was wary, as though able to pick up his emotions, his growing anger and agitation with his new surroundings, "we are keeping the Emperor waiting."

 He felt himself colour; he had known that.
 He remembered being told by his escort from the medical centre that his master would see him once he had settled back into his rooms and that she would come for him.

-Using the Force for support, to assist his muscles in moving and letting go the balcony, he turned to her.
+Using the Force for support, to assist his muscles in moving and letting go of the balcony rail, he turned to her.
 She was standing just inside the living room, silhouetted against the gloom of the chamber behind her.
 She was small, almost dainty, hair tied back and dressed in the same black, unadorned uniform that she always wore when she was with him and…

 … his boots stepped onto the shuttles ramp.
 Snow flurries billowed in from behind him and suddenly she was there with gun in hand and…